-Companies doing business in Korea and attorneys representing overseas clients are my prime clients for Korean-to-English translation of legal documents, including corporate registrations, contracts and other business agreements, Korean laws and regulations, and Korean court decisions, briefs, and related work.
+Companies doing business in Korea and attorneys representing overseas clients are my prime clients for Korean-to-English legal projects.
+Such projects include corporate registrations, contracts and other business agreements, Korean laws and regulations, and Korean court decisions, briefs.

-Attorneys involved in international legal work are also leading buyers of business-related translation since they often acquire large volumes of internal corporate documentation from Korean companies and need to have these translated in order to prepare their cases.
+Attorneys involved in international legal work also buy business-related translation services.
+This frequently happens when they acquire large volumes of internal corporate documentation from Korean companies and need to have these in a language they understand in order to prepare their cases.

 Companies doing business — or intending to do business — in Korea (such as American companies exporting products to Korea) need well-translated English versions of Korean-language product documentation and business correspondence.